sohmeiling/github-pages-with-jekyll/_posts/2021-08-09-my-first-blog-post.md

 ---
-title: "A practice of Github"
+title: "A Practice of GitHub"
-date: YYYY-MM--DD
+date: YYYY-MM-DD
 ---

 # Table of content